Kianoush-Azarnia/Django_Docker_Platform/README.md

 4. Start the Django development server: `python manage.py runserver`

 5. Access the application in your web browser at `http://localhost:8000`

-Make sure to configure the necessary settings in `settings.py` to connect to RabbitMQ and set up the appropriate Docker-related configurations.

 That's it!
 You can now use Docker Platform to manage and run your Docker containers with ease.